Lyn Brown: Parliamentary career

 In 2005, West Ham MP Tony Banks retired and Lyn Brown was selected to contest the safe Labour seat through an all-women shortlist.
 Lyn Brown became the seat's MP at the 2005 general election with a majority of 9,801 votes.
 She made her maiden speech on 23 May 2005.

 In 2006, Brown became the parliamentary private secretary to the Communities and Local Government Minister, Phil Woolas.
 In July 2007 she was appointed parliamentary private secretary to John Denham, Secretary of State for Innovation, Universities and Skills.

+In 2009, Brown signed the motion that created Labour Friends of Palestine and the Middle East, but withdrew her signature upon its founding.

 In June 2009 she was promoted to become an assistant government whip.
 She remained as a whip, in opposition, following the 2010 general election.

 In June 2011, Brown was criticised by campaigners for recruiting an unpaid intern whilst also supporting "a living wage for all".
 Gus Baker of Intern Aware stated Brown had replaced a paid member of staff with an unpaid intern, accusing her of double hypocrisy and noting how such conduct denied opportunities to poorer people such as those from Brown's constituency.
 Brown stated she "would like to pay everyone" in her office, but "did not have the resources to do so".

 In October 2013, Brown was appointed by Ed Miliband to serve as Shadow Minister for Communities and Local Government.

 In September 2015, she was appointed as a Shadow Home Office Minister by Labour leader Jeremy Corbyn, a position from which she resigned on 28 June 2016, before subsequently supporting Owen Smith in the 2016 Labour leadership election.
 In October 2016, Corbyn reappointed Brown to serve as a Shadow Minister, as Shadow Minister for Policing, during which time, Brown temporarily replaced Diane Abbott as Shadow Home Secretary during a period of ill health for Abbott.

 Brown stood down at the 2024 general election, and was subsequently nominated for a Labour Party life peerage by Prime Minister Keir Starmer.
 She was created Baroness Brown of Silvertown, of West Ham in the London Borough of Newham, on 23 January 2025, and was introduced to the House of Lords on 27 January.